Dental Assisting

 DA 117.
 Infection Control.
 1 Credit.

-Introduces the uses of digital and film radiographic images in dentistry.
+Introduces the uses of digital images in dentistry.
 Includes the history of radiation discovery, biological effects of X-ray in tissues, and safety principles.
-Covers the physical and chemical properties of processing chemicals and film.
-Prerequisite: Acceptance in the Dental Assisting program.
+Includes identification of normal anatomy, and interpretation and identification of pathology seen on an intraoral dental image.
 Corequisite: DA 121.
+Prerequisites: Acceptance in the Dental Assisting program.

 DA 121.
 Dental Radiology I (Lab).
 2 Credits.

-Provides an opportunity to practice radiographic techniques on manikins, and patients correlating activities to the DA 120 lecture.
+Provides an opportunity to practice radiographic techniques on manikins, correlating activities to the DA 120 lecture.
 Prerequisite: Acceptance in the Dental Assisting program.
 Corequisite: DA 120.

 DA 122.
 Dental Radiology II.
 1 Credit.

 Continues the examination of the philosophy and principles of dental radiography with review and preparation for national and state certification examinations.
+Prerequisites: Acceptance in the Dental Assisting program, and DA 120.
 Corequisites: DA 123.

 DA 130.
 Dental Materials I. 1 Credit.

 Introduces dental materials and laboratory equipment used in the dental office.
 Covers the physical and chemical properties, manipulation, and uses of gypsum products, restorative materials, and impressions materials.
-Includes an overview of crown and bridge preparation procedures.
+Includes waxes, the etching and bonding process, acrylic dental polymers, dental liners, varnishes, desensitizers, bases, and an overview of crown and bridge preparation procedures.
 Prerequisites: Acceptance in the Dental Assisting program.
 Corequisite: DA 131.

 DA 131.
 Dental Materials I (Lab).
 2 Credits.

-Provides laboratory experience and skills development in dental assisting materials and laboratory equipment.
-Covers the proper and safe handling of dental materials including gypsum products, restorative materials, impressions materials, dental cements, dental bases, and provisional crown fabrication during manipulation and application.
+Provides laboratory experience and skill development in dental assisting materials and laboratory equipment.
+Covers the proper handling of dental materials including gypsum products, restorative materials, impression materials, dental cements, dental bases, and provisional crown fabrication during manipulation and application.
+Includes an introduction to CAD/CAM technology in dentistry.
 Prerequisite: Acceptance in the Dental Assisting program.
-Prerequisite/concurrent: DA 130.
+Corequisites: DA 130.

 DA 132.
 Dental Materials II.
 1 Credit.